takhs91/empower/README.md

 After logging you will be presented with the list of your Virtual Networks (which should be empty).
-Click on the "+" icon and then specify a name (this will be your WLAN SSID), an optional short description, and select at least one of the WTPs in the list.
-The click on the button "Request Virtual Network".
+Click on the "+" icon and then specify a name (this will be your WLAN SSID), an optional short description.
+Then click on the button "Request Virtual Network".

 You should now logout from the web interface and login again as administrator.
 Click on the "Request" tab and approve the request.

+You can now login again as regular user.
+Your new virtual network should be listed in the "Tenants" tab.
+Click on the virtual network id and you will be redirected to the Virtual Network management page.
+Here from the WTP tab you can add the WTPs to youe virtual network.

 Finally, the open source version of EmPOWER does not support WPA authentication, so you must specify the list of MAC address that can connect to any of the